AustralEpitech/selfhost/README.md

 You need to start with nginx as a base, then follow the instructions for each module.

-You can follow the advancement of every submodule of the [project](https://github.com/users/AustralEpitech/projects/2) page.
+You can follow the advancement of every submodule on the [project](https://github.com/users/AustralEpitech/projects/2) page.